SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 - Setting external sharing capability for the site

 For a complete list of available actions and their parameters, see the [JSON schema](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-json-schema).

+> [!NOTE]
+> For libraries and lists, use the PowerShell command [Get-SPOSiteScriptFromList](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/Get-SPOSiteScriptFromList?view=sharepoint-ps) to create the site script syntax from an existing SharePoint list.

 Site scripts can be run again on the same site after provisioning.
 Site scripts are non-destructive, so when they run again, they ensure that the site matches the configuration in the script.